Cortopassi Family Foundation

 The foundation's activities include support for:

-• Family Services: Supporting organizations that serve families in need, including St. Mary's Dining Room for the hungry and Family Promise of San Joaquin County (family homelessness prevention)
+• Family Services: Supporting organisations that serve families in need, including St. Mary's Dining Room for the hungry and Family Promise of San Joaquin County (family homelessness prevention)

 • Educational Grants: Scholarships for students, including support for inner-city Catholic schools (St. Gertrude and St. George) and University of the Pacific

-• The Arts: Cultural organizations in the region
+• The Arts: Cultural organisations in the region

-• Civic Support: Community development and civic organizations
+• Civic Support: Community development and civic organisations

 • Wildlife Habitat Development: Environmental conservation, particularly Sacramento-San Joaquin Delta wetlands preservation through the Wetlands Preservation Foundation